A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 Just like our phones, Mother Earth needs a restore button, and that button is bioremediation.

-Through bioremediation, the quality of polluted lands and water bodies can be restored to its original state with the help of microbes.
+Through bioremediation, the quality of polluted lands and water bodies can be restored to their original state with the help of microbes.

-Microorganisms can break down complex organic compounds, like hydrocarbons, into simpler products, i.e., carbon dioxide and water.
+Microorganisms can break down complex organic compounds, such as hydrocarbons, into simpler products, namely carbon dioxide and water.

 A little help from genetic engineering and biotechnology can boost the degrading ability of microbes.